skrobchik/braille-finder/README.md

 Author: Robert Serrano Kobylyansky

 Date: 2022-11-03

-This small program was writen to design an actuator mechanism for a 8-dot braille cell.
+This small program was writen to design an actuator mechanism for an 8-dot braille cell.
 There are two actuators, one for each column of dots.
 Each column has 4 dots, that is the `pattern_len`.
-The actuator works by moving a rail that has is engraved in such a way so that it contains all the possible combinations of dots.
+The actuator works by moving a rail that is engraved in such a way so that it contains all the possible permutations of dots.
 The rail is moved by a stepper motor to the desired position, resulting in the corresponding dots being raised.
 ```